acerus/shoppable-recipes/readme.txt

 6. Publisher integration example

 == Changelog ==
+= v 1.1.3 (16.11.2021) =
+* new feature: ability to use completely custom widget code.
+Might be useful for some publishers with specific needs.
 = v 1.1.2 (16.11.2021) =
 * a better readme :)
 = v 1.1 (15.11.2021) =